MicrosoftDocs/Viva/Viva/engage/automatic-migration-native-mode.md

 ### What is the impact to end users during the migration?

-Community guests need to be reinvited after migration is complete, but most end users are not impacted during migration.
+Community guests need to be reinvited after migration is complete, but most end users aren't impacted during migration.
 Azure AD B2B replaces the legacy Viva Engage external communities feature when a network is in native mode.
 See Work with Azure Active Directory-B2B guests in Viva Engage communities.

 ### The migration page says the migration is still in process, but we received a Message Center post stating the migration was complete.
 What is happening?

 The Native Mode migration page will state that the migration is in process until the end of the 90-day data retention period.

-### I have more than one network associated with my tenant.
+### I have more than one network associated with my Microsoft 365 tenant.
 Will you automatically migrate all of those networks into native mode?

 No. Networks will be automatically consolidated soon.
-You will receive a Message Center post indicating which network will remain after consolidation.
+You'll receive a Message Center post indicating which network will remain after consolidation.
 The remaining network will then be migrated to Native Mode.
 The best way to ensure appropriate network consolidation is to perform it on your own.
 For more information, see [Consolidate multiple Viva Engage networks](/Viva/engage/configure-your-viva-engage-network/consolidate-multiple-networks.md).